memgraph/docs/products/memgraph/v0.51.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 +--------------------+----------+
 ```

-NOTE: A documented list of Page Rank parameters is located inside `pagerank.py`
+NOTE: A documented list of Page Rank parameters is located inside the
-file installed with your Memgraph package under
+`pagerank.py` file installed with your Memgraph package in
 `/usr/lib/memgraph/query_modules`.

 #### Weakly Connected Components

-`wcc.py` query module can run
+The `wcc.py` query module can run
 [WCC](https://mathworld.wolfram.com/WeaklyConnectedComponent.html) analysis on
-top of a sub-graph.
-To get the number of weakly connected components and nodes
+a sub-graph of the whole graph.
+To illustrate the number of weakly connected
-within each component the following graph could be used:
+components and nodes within each component, the following graph will be used:

 ![](../data/simple_wcc.png)